Implicit Temporal Modeling with Learnable Alignment for Video Recognition: Method

 The loss function of our framework consists of two parts.
 The first part is the supervised prompt-enhanced similarity loss, where the cosine similarity between video representation $\mathbf{v}$ and text representation $\mathbf{c}$ is computed by:

 Here $\mathtt{Avg}(\cdot)$ is the average pooling.
 The model maximizes $\mathtt{cos}(\mathbf{v},\mathbf{c})$ if $\mathbf{v}$ and $\mathbf{c}$ are matched, otherwise minimizes it.

 The second part is the alignment loss for aligning pairwise frames in each IST block.
-Particularly, we align the averagely pooled feature, \emph{i.e.} the mutual information token $\mathbf{\hat{z}}^{(\ell)}_{t,mut}$ as in Eq. \eqref{eq:pool}, using the cosine similarity:
+Particularly, we align the mean-pooled feature, \emph{i.e.} the mutual information token $\mathbf{\hat{z}}^{(\ell)}_{t,mut}$ as in Eq. \eqref{eq:pool}, using the cosine similarity:

 where $\mathtt{cos}^{(\ell)}_{t}$ is the similarity score for $t$-th frame pair in block $\ell$.
 The loss function $l_{a}$ is formulated by summing up the similarity scores:

 Finally, we optimize Eq. \eqref{eq:losscos} and Eq. \eqref{eq:lossalign} simultaneously with a loss weight parameter $\gamma$.